BoschSmartHome/bosch-shc-api-docs/README.md

 ### Watch this repository

 First of all, watch this repository to get notified when we change or update our Terms and Conditions.
 In case the terms and conditions are changed, the commit message will always contain the keyword `T&C`.
+In case the API is changed or updated, the commit message will always contain the keyword `API`.

 ### Use Long Polling instead of Short Polling